 Example 2: The key is to find outlier situations that the normal range of outcomes doesn't account for.
 This often comes from coaching and philosophy shifts in football.

-Per SharpFootballStats, the Raiders ran 3WR sets on just 55% of their plays from Weeks 1-12.
-Then without TE Darren Waller in Weeks 13-14, they ran 88% of plays with 3 WRs.
-This allowed Hunter Renfrow to play on almost every snap, instead of the 50% he had been getting.
-It didn't result in a material bump for another TE.
+For example, say an NFL team ran 3WR sets on just 55% of its plays from Weeks 1-12.
+Then without its star tight end in Weeks 13-14, it ran 88% of plays with three wide outs.
+This would allow a boost for wide receivers on the squad, not a material bump for another tight end.

-A book's models will account for Renfrow's increased usage without Waller, but they could not account for the Raiders changing their offensive formations that so many of Waller's snaps and targets would go to Renfrow.
-He averaged almost 10 catches and 93 yards per game with Waller out.
+A book's models will account for increased usage without a star tight end, but they won't be able to account for the the team changing their offensive formations that so many of the tight end's snaps and targets would go to a specific player.

 9. Form a narrative but add a contrarian element